Eucharistic Gems (May)

 May 20.
 As Virgin, Mother, and Bride of Christ, Mary becomes Mother of the Church from the seed of spiritual fruitfulness which the immaculate Bride received from her crucified Son: his Body given and His Blood poured out.
 As Virgin, Bride, and Mother, she gives birth to the Church again and again throughout the ages.
 Fr.
 Hans Urs von Balthasar

 May 21.
 A living bread has come down from heaven to us.
-May we be capable of drawing from this bread the life of heaven.
 As we eat it he makes us able to draw from it the richest of benefits.
-This bread has come down from heaven and by it Jesus makes up fit to draw from it the richest of benefits.
 Jesus Christ has promised that whoever eats this bread and drinks this blood will live for ever.
 God grant that we may open ourselves to this life by the Heavenly Father’s mercy.
 Then we will be able to wash one another’s feet just as Jesus has washed ours and give heavenly nourishment to others from that which has been given to us.
 St. Alonso de Orozco

 May 22.
 “This is my body,” “this is my blood”; under no circumstance may the “is” in these holiest of sentences be interpreted as “means” or “is a symbol of” my body and blood.
 If ever the Lord’s admonition, «Let your speech be, ‘Yes, yes’; ‘No, no’; and whatever is beyond these comes from the evil one» was deeply urgent, it is here.
 It is not only wrong but sacrilegious to tamper with these words.
 What they express is simplest truth, and what takes place pure reality.
 Fr.
 Romano Guardini